-The decrease in single-family net interest income for the second quarter and first half of 2022 compared with the second quarter and first half of 2021 was primarily driven by lower net amortization income due to lower prepayment volumes, partially offset by higher base guaranty fee income and higher income from portfolios.
+The decrease in single-family net interest income for the first nine months of 2022 compared with the first nine months of 2021 was primarily driven by lower net amortization income, partially offset by higher base guaranty fee income and higher income from portfolios.

-See "Consolidated Results of Operations-Net Interest Income" for more information on the factors that contributed to our single-family net interest income.
+See "Consolidated Results of Operations-Net Interest Income" for more information on the factors that impact our single-family net interest income.